Roland Oliver

-Roland Anthony Oliver FBA (30 March 1923 – 9 February 2014) was an Indian-born English academic and Emeritus Professor of African history at the University of London.
+Roland Anthony Oliver FBA (30 March 1923 – 9 February 2014) was an English academic and emeritus professor of African history at the University of London.

 Throughout a long career he was an eminent researcher, writer, teacher, administrator and organiser, who had a profound effect on the development of African Studies in the United Kingdom.

 Biography

-Oliver was born in Srinagar, Kashmir, India in 1923.
+Oliver was born in Srinagar, the summer capital of the princely state of Jammu and Kashmir in the British Raj in 1923.
+Educated at Stowe School, he read English at King's College, Cambridge until the outbreak of World War II.
+He served as a cryptographer at Bletchley Park during the course of the war, and returned to the University of Cambridge to study history.
+His doctoral research was supervised by Norman Sykes.

-Following his undergraduate and doctoral studies at the University of Cambridge between 1941 and 1948, Roland Oliver joined the staff of the School of Oriental and African Studies (SOAS) at the University of London, where he was successively Lecturer, Reader and Professor until his retirement in 1986.
-His appointment as a Lecturer in African history marked the beginnings of the contemporary academic field of African history.
+In 1948, Roland Oliver joined the staff of the School of Oriental and African Studies (SOAS) at the University of London, where he was successively lecturer, reader and professor until his retirement in 1986.
+His appointment marked the beginning of the contemporary academic field of African history.
 The African History Seminar that he founded and chaired at the School of Oriental and African Studies (SOAS) became the most important venue for the advancement of the academic discipline of African history anywhere in the world, and has profoundly influenced all subsequent scholarship on the subject.
+The archive of papers presented at the seminar was later destroyed.

-He travelled extensively throughout Africa in 1949-50 and 1957-58 and visited the continent almost every year since then.
+He travelled extensively throughout Africa in 1949–50 and 1957–58 and visited the continent almost every year since then.
 In 1953, 1957 and 1961 he organised international conferences on African history and archaeology, which did much to establish the subject as an academic discipline.

 He was a founding editor, with John Fage, in 1960 of the Journal of African History and, again with John Fage, in 1960 of the Cambridge History of Africa which appeared in eight volumes between 1975 and 1986.